yaqwsx/bcthesis/symdivine.md

 Since the set of possible data valuations in a multi-state can be expressed in many ways, the interpreter relies on the interface provided by the data store.
-This interface is designed in a way, that effect of every \llvm instruction and every intrinsic function definition on given multi-state can be expressed as a sequence of function application from the interface.
+This interface is designed in a way, that effect of every \llvm instruction and every intrinsic function definition on a given multi-state can be expressed as a sequence of function application from the interface.
 The interface is further described in \autoref{sec:symdivine:arch:datastore}.